I’ve been doing a lot of breakfast foods lately. My daughter is getting back in school and I’m trying to do different things in the mornings.

 LEMON CHIA SEED PANCAKES

-These lemony flavored pancakes pair well with fresh berries and pure maple syrup.
+These lemony flavored chia seed pancakes cook up light, fluffy and pair well with fresh berries and pure maple syrup!

 - 1 cup spelt, whole wheat or flour of choice